 Drama.
 Artistry.
 Creation.
-We've got it all at San Diego City College Theater.
+We've got it all at San Diego City College Theatre.

 Acting, designing, writing, building--whatever your passion, we have what it takes to provide you with the training and experience you need to pursue your dreams.
 We provide hands-on experience for actors, technicians, and writers in an active department where students learn their craft from faculty and staff who are working professionals in the industry.
 It's your passion--it's ours, too.

-Looking for fall classes?
-Check out the Fall 2021 schedule.
-Please be aware that you will need to be fully vaccinated in order to take any in-person classes or be a part of the fall plays.
+There is still room in our late-start classes.
+Check out the Spring 2022 schedule.
+Please be aware that you will need to be fully vaccinated in order to take any in-person classes or be a part of the spring plays.
 Click here for more information.

 We look forward to seeing you IN PERSON soon!